eshapard/experimentalCardEaseFactor/README.md

 1. targetRatio = Set this to whatever success rate you want to aim for (e.g. 0.85 for an 85% success rate)
 2. showCardStats = True/False; if True, a pop-up with some card stats will be shown whenever a card is adjusted.
+3. minRevs = Minium number of reviews before ease factors are adjusted (set to 4 by default)

 ## YesOrNo.py
 When using the experimental card ease factor addon, you will not need to choose among hard, good, and easy.
 Instead, the addon will look at your past review success rate to determine whether the card's ease factor is too hard or too easy.
 So just use *good* if you remembered and *again* if you forgot.